skey-network/dApps/readme.md

 - Key whitelisted in device's wallet
 - Asset (key) in invoking users wallet

+Error messages:

+- `Key not owned` - Key not found in user's wallet
+- `Wrong key issuer` - Key issuer is other than supplier
+- `No such device` - There is no such device in supplier's dapp
+- `Key not whitelisted` - Key is not whitelisted in device's data
+- `Device not connected`
+- `Device not active`
+- `Key expired`
+- `Not a device key` - There is no device info in key
+- `Not a key` - There is no asset with given id

 ## deviceActionAs(keyID: String, action: String, keyOwner: String, mobileId:String)

 Makes some action on device using key from provided organization (tries to refill account on success)